Church , Historic site and monument at Troyes

-We are now in the beffroi (belfry) district.
-At the start of the 13th c., Count Thibaut IV had a new rampart built to protect the corps du bouchon.
-At that time, the former Gallo-Roman via Agrippa crossed the wall and the ditches via the Sainte-Savine gate, next to the watch tower, called the belfry.
+We are in the "belfry district".
+At the very beginning of the 13th century Count Thibaut IV had a new rampart built to protect the "cork body": the old Gallo-Roman Via Agrippa crossed the wall and the ditches through the gate of Sainte-Savine, next to the watchtower of the village, called the belfry.

 - In the town centre